vladimir-trifonov/reactnd-project-myreads-starter/README.md

 # MyReads Project [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](https://github.com/standard/standard)

-This is abookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+This is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.

-## TL;DR
+## Run

 To get started: